 Formula (2) is a modified version of the one proposed in Boyer et al. (2007) which uses the salinity as a proxy for the equivalent freshwater content.
 This method has been later adopted in various studies including, among the others, Holliday et al. (2020), with a density weight to account for baroclinic properties of the water column.
 The formulation in Boyer et al. (2007) is based on a reference salinity.
-As an example, mean values of a basin (Aagaard and Carmack, 1989) is a widely used choice for S{ref} in global freshwater content calculations.
+As an example, mean values of a basin (Aagaard and Carmack, 1989) is a widely used choice for $S{ref}$ in global freshwater content calculations.
 However, it is argued that since a reference value can be chosen arbitrarily, this would bring ambiguity (Schauer and Losch, 2019) in computing the equivalent freshwater content.
-Therefore, in this study we propose to evaluate the salinity content and anomaly following formula (2) by choosing S{ref} as a monthly climatology of each dataset computed from each product separately between 1993 and 2014.
-This period is chosen to be consistent with the Ocean Monitoring Indicators produced previously in the Mediterranean Sea and other Copernicus Marine domains.
+Therefore, in this study we propose to evaluate the salinity content and anomaly following formula (2) by choosing $S{ref}$ as a monthly climatology of each dataset itself computed from each product separately between 1993 and 2014.
 Furthermore, the calculations are performed in the entire Mediterranean Sea (MED) as well as in its western (WMED) and eastern (EMED) sub basins, separated at the Sicily Strait.
-In Fig. 1, we present the monthly variation of the S{ref} , as an example only the one from MEDREA24, which shows a clear difference in the seasonality in the EMED and WMED, with a maximum in March and December, respectively.
+In Fig. 1, we present the monthly variation of the $S{ref}$ , as an example only the one from MEDREA24, which shows a clear difference in the seasonality in the EMED and WMED, with a maximum in March and December, respectively.
 It is also evident that the Mediterranean monthly salinity reference shows a seasonal cycle much similar to the one of the Eastern basin (but with different magnitude) characterised by lower salinity during the summer period and larger values at the end of the year.